BrickMMO/wic/index.markdown

 ## Workplace Integrated Classroom

-Workplace Integrated Classroom is a teaching method that provides students with a close to industry workplace experience while still maintaining the comfort of the classroom and support of faculty and students.
+Workplace Integrated Classroom is a teaching methodology that provides students with a close to industry workplace experience while still maintaining the comfort of the classroom and support of faculty and students.

-WIC prioritizes individual growth over evaluation, learn by doing over lectures, and individual student learning journeys over learning outcomes.
+WIC prioritizes individual growth over evaluation, learning by doing over lectures, and individual student learning journeys over learning outcomes.

 ### Classroom Environment